tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 categories:
 - strategies
 ---
-In the previous posts I described an approach to learning the exit [part 1](https://tr8dr.github.io/RLp1/), [part 2](https://tr8dr.github.io/RLp2/).
+In the previous posts I described an Reinforcement Learning approach to "Learning the Exit" [part 1](https://tr8dr.github.io/RLp1/), [part 2](https://tr8dr.github.io/RLp2/).
 My initial conclusions there have been:

 - __reward smoothing__ (with the labeler) __leads to more robust results__ than a reward on position exit